 The mission statement discusses the main objectives of the organization, and how it will achieve those objective.
 The vision statement includes the position the organization wishes to attain in the future.

 Mission statement answers the questions “What do we do?” and “What makes us different from others?”, while the vision statement seeks to answer the question “Where do we want to be in the future?”

 The mission statement includes the wider goals for which the organization was created.
 Its core function is internal, i.e. to explain the main measure(s) of organizational success and development.
 Its core target is the leadership, employees, customers and stakeholders.
 The vision statement defines where the organization sees itself in the future, i.e. it presents the future aspirations of the organization.

-An effective mission statement includes organization objectives, values, the business the organization is in or the major customers, the responsibilities of the organization towards them and the main goals of the organization that would enable them to achieve their mission.
+An effective mission statement includes organization’s objectives, values, the business the organization is in, the major customers, the responsibilities of the organization towards them and the main goals of the organization that would enable them to achieve their mission.

 An effective vision statement is clear and unambiguous, hopes for a bright future, is realistic in its aspirations, is consistent with the organization’s culture and values and is expressed in a captivating manner.

-The mission statement refers to the present, whereas the vision statement refers to the future.
+The mission statement focuses on the present, whereas the vision statement talks about the future.
 The missions statement is supposed to depict the current status of the company, while a vision statement may be considered as depicting a picture of the company’s future.

 The mission statement may be changed if needed; however, it sticks to its core values, goals, customer needs and vision.
-The vision statement remains the same till the organization remains operational.
+The vision statement is likely to remains the same till the organization remains operational.

 Mission statement vs vision statement – tabular comparison